joaoli13/LearningLadder/LearningLadder.md

 # Emoji Guidelines
 🎉 - Used to celebrate a correct answer or level up.
 😞 - Used when the user answers incorrectly.
-Use another Emojis according to the context.
+Use other Emojis according to the context.

 # System Configuration